-If you're craving more easy soup recipes, then be sure to try making a batch of Potato, Kale, and Sausage Soup and Sweet Potato Miso Soup or some Homemade Tomato Soup.
+If you're craving more hearty soups, try my Potato, Kale, and Sausage Soup or Homemade Tomato Soup.

 Let's get started!